tianhaoz95/clawgo/clawgo/design/flutter_integration.md

 - `ToolCall`: To show which tool is currently running.
 - `StatusUpdate`: For system-level logs and heartbeat status.

+### 3. The Flutter Channel (Bridge Side)
+To bridge the core `Agent` to the Flutter UI without modifying the `ironclaw` project, we implement the `ironclaw::channels::Channel` trait on a local `FlutterChannel` struct within the bridge crate.

+- **Orphan Rule Compliance:** By defining a local struct (`FlutterChannel`) and implementing the foreign trait (`Channel`), we avoid sync issues with the upstream core.
+- **Event Routing:** The `FlutterChannel` holds a `StreamSink<ChatEvent>`, allowing it to catch `StatusUpdate` and `OutgoingResponse` calls from the core and pipe them directly into the Flutter UI's asynchronous stream.

 ## 4. Platform-Specific Considerations

 ### Database (LibSQL)
+- **Reuse:** We use the native `LibSqlBackend` from the core project without modification to ensure schema and migration parity.
-- On mobile, the database file must reside in the application's documents directory.
-- `flutter_rust_bridge` will pass these paths from Dart to Rust during initialization.
+- **Pathing:** On mobile, the database file must reside in the application's documents directory.
+Flutter's `path_provider` will retrieve this location and pass it to the bridge during `init_agent`.

-### Secrets & Security
-- **Native Keychains:** IronClaw already supports macOS Keychain and Linux Secret Service.
-- **Mobile Support:** We may need to implement a `SecretsStore` adapter that calls back into Dart to use `flutter_secure_storage` for iOS/Android, or extend the Rust side to support iOS Keychain and Android Keystore.

-### WASM Sandbox (Wasmtime)
-- **Challenge:** `wasmtime` (JIT) is restricted on iOS and some Android configurations.
-- **Solution:**
-  1. Use Wasmtime's interpreter mode (slower but compliant).
-  2. Or, disable WASM tools on mobile while keeping them for Desktop.
-  3. Or, run critical WASM tools as "Builtin" tools compiled directly into the binary.

-### Network
-- `reqwest` with `rustls` is generally cross-platform compatible.
+- **Injection:** By using `AppBuilder::with_database(db)`, we skip the core's default database initialization (which usually relies on environment variables or config files) and provide our platform-specific handle directly.

 ## 5. Integration Plan

 ### Phase 1: Bridge Prototyping
-1. Create `ironclaw_flutter` crate.
+1. Create `ironclaw_flutter` crate (the bridge).
 2. Define a minimal `init` and `chat` API.
 3. Verify `libsql` works on a target platform (e.g., macOS/Simulator).

-### Phase 2: Core Adapter
+### Phase 2: Bridge Adapter (FlutterChannel)
-1. Implement a `FlutterChannel` in `ironclaw` core to handle bidirectional communication over the bridge.
+1. Implement the `FlutterChannel` struct in the bridge crate.
+2. Implement the `ironclaw::channels::Channel` trait for `FlutterChannel`.
-2. Map IronClaw's `OutgoingResponse` and `StatusUpdate` to FRB-compatible structs.
+3. Map IronClaw's `OutgoingResponse` and `StatusUpdate` to FRB-compatible `ChatEvent` structs within the bridge.
+4. Ensure zero modifications are required in the `ironclaw` core.

 ### Phase 3: Flutter UI Development
 1. Build a responsive Chat UI.